OfficeDev/office-js-docs-pr/reference/excel/bindingselectionchangedeventargs.md

-# BindingSelectionChangedEventArgs Object (JavaScript API for Excel)
+# BindingSelectionChangedEventArgs object (JavaScript API for Excel)

 Provides information about the binding that raised the SelectionChanged event.